voschezang/coding-handbook/management-principles.md

     - This can be defined as *throughput*
 - *Output*: operational expenses (over time).
 The cost to turn inventory into sold products.
 - *Inventory*: everything else.
 This category doesn't (yet) create value.
-    - E.g. investments that can be sold or reserves that are kept for risk containment.
+    - E.g. investments that can be sold or reserves (buffers) that are kept for risk containment.
     - The longer inventory sits idle the lower the relative ROI.
 This drags down the performance of the whole.
+    - Most inventory depreciates over time.
+Inventory can even become obsolete.

 Be careful not to make the boundary of the system too small, as it will lead to optimization of local optima.

 Using these measurable properties, a universal system-metric would be: `input - output - inventory`.
-Any choice can be evaluated using this metric.
-Is the change going to improve this metric in a given timespan?
+Any choice can be evaluated using this metric: "Is the change going to improve this metric in a given timespan?"

 From this definition, it follows that any work that does not contribute towards throughput is either an investment or a complete waste.